 When a new product or approach is under examination, it is not usually known whether it will be helpful, harmful, or no different from available alternatives (including non-intervention).
 Investigators will try to determine the safety and efficacy of an intervention by measuring outcomes in participants.
 A simple example is that investigators may give a drug or treatment to participants who have high blood pressure to see if blood pressure decreases.

-To find more about clinical trials available through Rutgers Health entities, please visit the Rutgers Clinical Research Organization.
+To find more about clinical trials available through Rutgers Health entities, please visit the Rutgers Institute for Translational Medicine and Science.
 To specifically find more about clinical trials for cancer, please visit the CINJ Clinical Trials Overview.